 Target group

-- branch offices of foreign banks / surety companies with a seat in Germany
+Branches of foreign banks / surety insurers based in Germany

-- foreign banks / surety companies (under certain conditions)
+Foreign banks / surety insurers (under certain conditions)

 Special features